decentralgabe/glcBot/README.md

 # glcBot
-A Twitter Bot – More Functionality To Come Soon!
+A Twitter Bot that fetches the word of the day from dictionary.com and posts some stats on how the word was used on Twitter in the last month.

 # Plans
-1. Analyze Twitter for a specific keyword each day
+1. Analyze Twitter for a specific keyword each day **DONE**
 2. Chart frequency of keyword on Twitter in last month
-3. Publish results to Twitter!
+3. Get millions of followers